uutzinger/gearVRC/README.md

 - ```-d``` switches loggin output to DEBUG
 - ```-r``` set debuggin to rate display (1), or full display (2), default is no reporting
 - ```-f``` enables AHRS sensor fusion
+- ```-m``` enables motion calculation
 - ```-v``` enables wheel simulation by sliding finger along the rim of touchpad, also enables scrolling by adding movements to previous position on touch pad
 - ```-s``` provide serial port so that freeIMUCal can obtain data from the sensors
 - ```-b``` us baudrate with default of 115200
-- ```-z``` for ZMQ data anouncement
+- ```-z``` for ZMQ data announcement

+## gearVRCViewer
+There is both a dummyZMQsender which simulates gearVRC and a gearVRCViewer which display the gearVRC device on the screen and applies the rotation and position.
+Showing button presses and touchpad is not yet implemented.

 ### Serial
-You can start virtual serial pors with null modem connection between the two ports:
+You can start virtual serial ports with null modem connection between the two ports:

 ```
 socat -d -d pty,rawer,echo=0,link=/tmp/ttyV0 pty,rawer,echo=0,link=/tmp/ttyV1